tuya-cloudcutter/lightleak/README.md

 Lightleak is used together with the [Cloudcutter Android](https://github.com/tuya-cloudcutter/cloudcutter-android) application.
 Currently, there's no other way to use it.

-Additionally, you need a device (ESP32/ESP8266/BK7231 with Tasamota/ESPHome OR RTL8710B with LibreTuya) to serve as a dummy Wi-Fi Access Point - hereinafter referred to as `CustomAP device`.
+Additionally, you need a device (ESP32/ESP8266 with USB or OTA update capable firmware OR BK7231/RTL8710B with LibreTuya) to serve as a dummy Wi-Fi Access Point - hereinafter referred to as `CustomAP device`.
 This will be configured and used by the Android app throughout the process.
 The [`platformio-custom-ap`](https://github.com/tuya-cloudcutter/lightleak/tree/master/platformio-custom-ap) directory contains a PlatformIO project that can be compiled on any of the platforms mentioned above.
 You need to download this code, build it, and upload to your device of choice - please note that the device you choose WILL NOT be OTA flashable after this.
 It's advised to get a cheap ESP32 chipset with USB before proceeding.

 ### Compiling & Installing CustomAP firmware